Friend Ranking in Online Games via Pre-training Edge Transformers: Evaluation

 \subsection{Online A/B Tests}

 We conducted online A/B tests in recent events of two games.
-The results are given in Table~\ref{tab:onlineA} and Table~\ref{tab:onlineB}.
-The Click Rate is the proportion of active players who invited a friend after seeing the friend list.
-The Return Rate is the proportion of active players who went back after being invited.
-The Conversion Rate (the final metric) is the number of return players divided by the number of active players who saw the friend list.
-We can see the proposed Edge MAE achieves the highest results, and link prediction models perform better as they model the whole return process entirely.
+We randomly assigned different algorithm labels to each active player and his/her lost friends, the lost friends are ranked by corresponding models.
+The statistics are calculated after the online events given in Table~\ref{tab:onlineA} and Table~\ref{tab:onlineB}.
+The click rate is the proportion of active players who invited at least one friend after seeing the friend list.
+The return rate is the proportion of players who went back after being invited.
+The conversion rate (the final metric) is the number of return players divided by the number of active players who saw the friend list.
+We can see the proposed Edge MAE achieves the best results, and link prediction models perform better as they model the whole return process entirely.